BOROUGH OF LINCOLN PARK

 For the purpose of this Article, injury or illness incurred while the employee is working in any Borough authorized activity shall be considered in the line of duty, in keeping with State Law or applicable court decisions.

-Employees subject to this Agreement may be granted a leave of absence according to the applicable Civil Service Rules of the Department of Personnel and the Merit System.
+Employees subject to this Agreement may be granted a leave of absence according to the applicable Civil Service Rules for the State of New Jersey, revised June 30, 2008.

 VOLUNTEER FIRE OR FIRST AID SQUAD DUTY